-Grants are selected two times a year with the guidance of the LRF Scientific Advisory Board (SAB).
+Grants are selected once a year with the guidance of the LRF Scientific Advisory Board (SAB).
 Applications are reviewed by a panel of experts in lymphoma research from the SAB, who make recommendations on applications to the LRF Board of Directors.

 Questions about LRF’s funding opportunities may be directed to email@example.com.

 LRF supports the following grants:

 - Young Investigator Grants: A cornerstone of LRF’s grants portfolio, the Young Investigator Grants have consisted of the Clinical Research Career Development Award and Postdoctoral Fellowship grants since 2002.
 Beginning with the 2014 cycle, the Foundation added the LRF Clinical Research Mentoring Program (LCRMP), which provides hands on career development and networking opportunities to early career scientists.

 - Lymphoma Clinical Research Mentoring Program (LCRMP): The LCRMP offers mentoring and education to hematology/oncology fellows and junior faculty dedicated to clinical research in the field of non-Hodgkin and Hodgkin lymphoma.
 Program participants, called LRF Scholars, attend and participate in a week long intensive introductory workshop and follow-up programming intended to enhance the ability of the LRF Scholars to successfully design and administer clinical research studies and successfully apply for future grant funding.